WGAE Inclusion and Equity Initiatives

 Made In New York Writers Room

 In the Fall of 2016, the WGAE partnered with the Mayor’s Office of Media and Entertainment (MOME) and the NYC Department of Small Business Services (SBS) to launch the Made in New York Writers Room.
-The fellowship provides an intensive six-months of support to writers of diverse backgrounds in New York City through trainings, programs, and dedicated mentorship from established New York City-based showrunners.
+The fellowship provides an intensive six-months of support to writers of diverse backgrounds in New York City.
+Fellows participate in trainings and programs, and receive dedicated mentorship from established NYC-based showrunners.

 During the pilot year of the program, the fellows were mentored by leading television showrunners including Anya Epstein (THE AFFAIR), Michael Rauch (INSTINCT), Beau Willimon (HOUSE OF CARDS), Richard LaGravenese (THE DIVIDE) and Julie Rottenberg & Elisa Zuritsky (ODD MOM OUT) among others.